kaminiwalunj/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration_06.md

 15. Select **Start discovery** to kick off VM discovery from the successfully validated hosts/clusters.

+   > Note: The discovery process can take upto 10 minutes.

     ![Screenshot of the Azure Migrate appliance configuration wizard, showing the 'Start discovery' button.](images/Exercise1/add-disc4.png "Start discovery")

 16. Wait for the Azure Migrate status to show **Discovery has been successfully initiated**.
 This will take several minutes.
 After the discovery has been successfully initiated, you can check the discovery status against each host/cluster in the table..